DownThePark/mysql-snap/README.md

 ## Commands

-This snap comes with a number of useful commands to help you work with your MySQL instance.
+This snap comes packaged with a number of useful commands.
 - `mysql-strict.mysql`
 - `mysql-strict.mysqladmin`
 - `mysql-strict.mysqldump`